Robin Kelly: Caucus memberships

+2026 U.S. Senate candidacy

+On May 6, 2025, Kelly announced she would be retiring to run for the United States Senate in 2026, being vacated by the retiring incumbent Dick Durbin.
+Illinois Governor JB Pritzker and his allies allegedly discouraged Kelly to run, though he denied the claims.
+It was noted that Kelly was one of several Black women running for US Senate in 2026: including Juliana Stratton of Illinois, Pamela Stevenson of Kentucky and Catherine Fleming Bruce of South Carolina.

+Kelly ended up placing third in the Democratic primary to Illinois Lieutenant Governor Juliana Stratton and her colleague United States Representative Raja Krishnamoorthi, garnering only 18.3% of the vote.

 Political positions

 Kelly voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Syria

 In 2023, Kelly was among 56 Democrats to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Personal life

 Kelly lived in the Chicago suburb of Matteson, in a home she shared with her husband, Nathaniel Horn, until his death in August 2023.
 She currently resides in Lynwood.
 Kelly is a nondenominational Protestant.